TristanThrush/perplexity-correlations/README.md

 meaning better) on a benchmark that you care about.
 The vector of benchmark errors could be the average from many benchmarks if you want.

-The output that this package produces is a sampling distribution over pieces of text that you could use directly to pretrain a strong LLM.
+The output that this package produces is a sampling distribution over the texts, and you could use it directly to pretrain a strong LLM.
 Or you could use this sampling distribution to train a fastText pretraining data filter that generalizes to new pieces of text (reccomended).